 Brighton Michelin Star 2021 Round-up

-Also holding on to Bib Gourmand status and showing no signs of letting go is Brighton favourite The Chilli Pickle whose street-food inspired menu has gleaned many a national and local award.
+Also holding on to Bib Gourmand status for another year and showing no signs of letting go is Brighton favourite The Chilli Pickle whose street-food inspired menu has gleaned many a national and local award.
 For a larger, busier restaurant the Bib Gourmand shows popularity has not lessened integrity.

 Bibs in Sussex

 Very much a village and locals pub, The Cat Inn also retains its Bib Gourmand status for the sixth year running.
 A simple menu focuses on pub classics that are excellently executed including Sussex game and locally caught fish.
 Enjoy a sun-filled patio during the summer and a warming log fire in the winter.